 Click File, Save As, and save your file.
 Again, what file type you save depends on what program you’re using.
 Refer to the table below to see what kind of file you should be exporting:

-Step 17: Get an instant quote and order!
+Step 17: Get instant pricing and order!

 How to Export in PTC Creo and Other CAD Software